prozhkova540/cr_eda_chicago/README.md

 - Interative shiny plots

 ## Big picture questions
-- What are the causes of racial disparities in homicide clearances?
 - Focusing on increasing clearance rates runs the obvious danger of locking up innocent people but if there were a way to ensure that every perpetrator was correctly identified and held accountable for their crimes, what impact would that have on community safety?
 What effect would that have on overall wellbeing?
 - Is there data on cities with homicide rates comparable to those of Chicago that have significantly improved in response to calls for police reform?
 - What would murder accountability look like in the absence of a carceral strategy?

-As a researcher and as a human, I don't believe in the efficacy of incarceration as a remedy for crime because well... there's no evidence that America's carceral strategy is working.
+As a human being, I don't believe in the efficacy of incarceration as a remedy for crime and as a researcher, there is no evidence that America's carceral strategy is working.
 Countless empirical studies point out that increased incarceration has had close to no effect on the decrease in violent crime since 2000 ([this report](https://www.brennancenter.org/our-work/research-reports/what-caused-crime-decline) highlights several studies).